BYU-CS-260-Winter-2019/learning-vue-cli/README.md

-if they don't support the latest ES6 features), compile single file components into their separate HTML, CSS, and JavaScript files, combine your JavaScript files into a single file and compress them so your web pages load faster, automatically reload your server when you change it, and more.
+if they don't support the latest ES6 features), compile single file components into their separate HTML, CSS, and JavaScript files, combine your JavaScript files into a single file and compress them so your web pages load faster, automatically reload your front end when you change it, and more.

 We'll cover these in the following lessons: